R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 !!!Note
     R3 runs a development KDS at the following URL: `https://kds.dev.conclave.cloud`.
-    A production ready deployment is pending.
+    A production ready deployment will be available soon.

 ## Configuring the KDS URL
 For an enclave to obtain keys from a KDS for either storage or communication, the URL of a KDS instance must be provided when the enclave is started.